-Buy term and invest the difference is something that you have probably heard before, or perhaps it has even been offered to you by a friend or colleague.
+Buy term and invest the difference is something you have probably heard before, or perhaps it has even been offered to you by a friend or colleague.
 But what exactly is this concept?
-Is it even a smart investment option?
+Is it even a wise investment option?

 A Short Definition:

-Buying term and invest the difference means you will use an amount equivalent to what it will cost to purchase a permanent life insurance plan, and then compare this to the expense of a term policy for a similar face amount covering the time period it is required.
-In the following example, whole life policy will be used as an example of a permanent life insurance.
+Buying term and investing the difference means you will use an amount equivalent to what it will cost to purchase a permanent life insurance plan and then compare this to the expense of a term policy for a similar face amount covering the required period.
+In the following example, a whole life policy will be used as an example of permanent life insurance.

-It will show you how term insurance is less costly compared to whole life insurance, so what you do is take that difference and invest it somewhere else.
-In other words, you’re going to settle for a cheaper term insurance policy and invest money that you would otherwise spend on a whole life policy.
-This can be a great investment plan for the senior citizens who are willing to purchase life coverage today.
+It will show you how term insurance is less costly than whole life insurance, so you invest that difference elsewhere.
+In other words, you’ll settle for a cheaper term insurance policy and invest money you would otherwise spend on a whole-life policy.
+This can be a great investment plan for seniors who purchase life coverage today.

 How the Policy of Investing the Difference Works: